NCAA investigating MSU's handling of Nassar

 "The NCAA has sent a letter of inquiry to Michigan State University regarding potential NCAA rules violations related to the assaults Larry Nassar perpetrated against girls and young women, including some student-athletes at Michigan State," the NCAA said in a statement released Tuesday night.
 "We will have no further comment at this time."

-"The NCAA has requested information from Michigan State about any potential rules violations," Donald M. Remy, the NCAA's chief legal officer, told the Times on Tuesday.
+"The NCAA has requested information from Michigan State about any potential rules violations," Donald M. Remy, the NCAA's chief legal officer, told The New York Times on Tuesday.

+The NCAA's letter of inquiry, released by MSU on Wednesday, said in part, "Larry Nassar's heinous crimes of record against more than 150 victims raise serious concerns about institutional practices, student-athlete safety and the institution's actions to protect individuals from his behavior.

+"The NCAA relies upon a collaborative model, whereby member institutions are expected, and required, to self-report possible violations of NCAA rules and/or policies.
+To date, Michigan State has sent no information to the NCAA national office regarding Nassar's actions, his role as a team physician, affected student athletes, operation of athletic department practices or policies, remediation efforts or involvement of those on campus, inside and outside the athletics department."

+The letter also said that the NCAA expected an "expeditious response" regardless of any ongoing investigations.

-Nassar is set to be sentenced Wednesday, the conclusion of a week-plus hearing in which more than 150 women and girls have confronted him in court or had a statement read on their behalf.
+Nassar is set to be sentenced Wednesday, the conclusion of a hearing that lasted more than a week, in which more than 150 women and girls confronted him in court or had a statement read on their behalf.
 Under a plea deal, he faces a minimum of 25 to 40 years behind bars, although the actual punishment could be much longer.
 He already has been sentenced to 60 years in federal prison for child pornography crimes.

-Some of his accusers have criticized Michigan State, USA Gymnastics and the U.S. Olympic Committee for not doing enough to stop Nassar, and there have been repeated calls for university president Lou Anna Simon to resign.
+Some of Nassar's accusers have criticized Michigan State, USA Gymnastics and the U.S. Olympic Committee for not doing enough to stop him, and there have been repeated calls for university president Lou Anna Simon to resign.

 Asked about the Nassar case last week in Indianapolis, NCAA president Mark Emmert said he didn't have enough information to make a public opinion.